HawkinsThomas/nfl-rushing/README.md

 ### Installation and running this solution
 1. clone this repo
 2. navigate to project root directory
-3. create a .env file with the following fields
+3. create a .env file in the root dir with the following fields
 ```bash
 MONGO_USERNAME={username}
 MONGO_PASSWORD={password}